uclasystem/DRust/README.md

 ### 1.2 Install MLNX_OFED driver

-On each of your server, download and install the MLNX OFED driver for Ubuntu 18.04.
-DRust is tested using MLNX_OFED driver 4.9-2.2.4.0.
+DRust-DSM requires the MLNX OFED driver for Ubuntu 18.04.
+To install it on each server, follow these steps:

 ```bash
 #Download MLNX_OFED driver 4.9-2.2.4.0